Arpine-javakhkuhi/event_management/README.md

   * Configure sign-up experience: -> Required attributes -> choose needed attribute(in our cases there are 'family_name' and 'name'
   * Configure message delivery: -> choose 'Send email with Cognito'
   * Integrate your app: Client secret -> choose 'Generate a client secret'
+6. in terminal ->  'amplify add auth'
+    * Do you want to configure advanced settings? ❯ Yes, I want to make some additional changes. ->  What attributes are required for signing up?
+Email, Family
+      Name, Name
+7. 'amplify push' in terminal

+## Installation
+1. Clone the repository: git clone git@github.com:Arpine-javakhkuhi/event_management.git

+2. cd event-management
+3. npm install
+4. npm run dev